Health-Barbecue-Co/Health-Barbecue/README.md

 ### Web client

-It is developed in React Typecript
+It is developed in React Typecript and using Yarn

 #### Docker